pauldotyu/aks-store-demo/src/ai-service/README.md

-export AZURE_OPENAI_DALLE_DEPLOYMENT_NAME= # required if using Azure OpenAI's DALL-E model export OPENAI_API_KEY= # always required if using OpenAI if using Azure OpenAI, consider use Workload Identity https://learn.microsoft.com/azure/aks/open-ai-secure-access-quickstart export OPENAI_ORG_ID= # required if using OpenAI
+export AZURE_OPENAI_DALLE_DEPLOYMENT_NAME= # required if using Azure OpenAI's DALL-E model export OPENAI_API_KEY= # always required if using OpenAI if using Azure OpenAI, consider use Workload Identity https://learn.microsoft.com/azure/aks/open-ai-secure-access-quickstart export OPENAI_ORG_ID= # required if using OpenAI export USE_LOCAL_LLM=False # set to True if you are using a local LLM model like Kaito export LOCAL_LLM_MODEL_NAME= # if using Kaito, set to the name of the model for the workspace export LOCAL_LLM_ENDPOINT= # if using Kaito, set to the http endpoint of the service attached to the workspace

 uvicorn main:app --host 127.0.0.1 --port 5001
 ```